 A special edit feature of polygons is the ability to change the number of sides.
 For example, entering a value of 3 will result in the polygon changing into a triangle, entering a value of 6 will create a traditional hexagon, etc.

 Text can also be used in any of your designs.
-The full library of TrueType fonts installed on your computer are available through the text design pane.
+The compatible OpenType and TrueType fonts installed on your computer are available through the text design pane.

 Pro-Tip: applying a Boolean operation to text will result in ‘exploding’ the characters into individual components!

-Selecting more than one object will activate the Alignment Tools button on the left pane.
-After clicking the alignment tools button, you’ll presented with an entire pane of alignment options.
+Selecting more than one object will activate the Alignment tools button on the left pane.
+After clicking the Alignment tools button, you’ll be presented with an entire pane of alignment options.

 The bottom of the pane allows you to chose your reference point: align to stock material or align to the last object selected.